rstudio-education/glossRy/README.md

   "JavaScript Object Notation"; unlike better-defined standards like **XML**, it is unencumbered by a syntax for comments or ways to define a **schema**.

-**Lazy evaluation**: delaying evaluation of an expression until the value is actually needed (or at least until after the point where it is first encountered).
+**Lazy evaluation**: Delaying evaluation of an expression until the value is actually needed (or at least until after the point where it is first encountered).